 The second Grand Division, Middle Tennessee, is dominated by Nashville, one of the most popular cities in the USA.

 Known as the capital of country music, Nashville is an interesting and diverse city with a truly massive amount of things to do.
 You could do multiple vacations in Nashville and not get it all done.

 In addition to the well-known Athens Greece style art museum and The Parthenon in Centennial Park, here are our top three things to do:

 A music fan must do several things when they visit Nashville.
 Check out the buskers downtown (preferably while hopping from bar to bar), visit the Grand Ole Opry and check out the Country Music Hall of Fame.

-But in many ways, the Opry is a relic of the past kept alive, a relic of tradition and the important place it holds in music history.
-The Ryman – every bit as historic as the Opry in its own way – seems more alive, more vibrant, more relatable than the Opry.
+But in many ways, the Opry music venue is a relic of the past kept alive, a relic of tradition and the important place it holds in music history.
+The Ryman – every bit as historic as the Opry in its own way – seems more alive, more vibrant and more relatable.